 Modified entry and inspection process

-On 28 April 2020 and 11 May 2020, the Northern Territory Parliament passed COVID-19 Modification Notices and amendments to those Notices that impact the processes involved in the Residential Tenancies Act 1999.
+COVID-19 Modification Notices and amendments to those Notices that impact the processes involved in the Residential Tenancies Act 1999 have been gazetted.
 These Notices provide the framework for the Territory’s response to tenancy issues arising as a result of the COVID-19 emergency.

 In order to alleviate some of the stresses landlords and tenants may face, modifications have been made to how inspections may be undertaken, and when a landlord may gain entry to the premises.
-Please note that these modifications have begun to be revoked as the COVID-19 emergency is reassessed.
+Please note that these modifications may be amended or revoked by way of a gazette notice at any time.

 Ingoing and outgoing inspection reports: